 A Harley Benton GA15 in the spotlights?

 It seems like a bit of a mistake: our previous posts dealt with cool 1960s amplifiers and guitars, made in the USA or Italy.
 How on earth does a dirt-cheap Chinese made Harley Benton GA-15 fit in that list?!
 Please bear with me.
 First of all, it was all too easy to get lured into buying this little amp because of its sweet retro look and, ahem, very low price.
 Harley Benton is the house brand of Thomann, Europe’s largest on-line music retailer and, if I’m not mistaken, I bought a GA15 for some 140 Euros from that web shop in 2010.
 One shouldn’t expect a top-quality amplifier for just 140 box, but hey, how wrong could you go with a nice-looking little amp powered by two EL84 tubes?
-And even it would be rubbish, all the basic ingredients for a great tube amp (chassis, transformers, tubes) would still be there.
+And even it would be rubbish, all the basic ingredients for a great tube amp (chassis, transformers, tubes) are there.
 The GA15 could be spiced up, modified and improved… and that’s exactly what this post is about!

 Once the brand-new Harley Benton was unboxed and plugged in, a fairly dominant mains (50Hz) hum immediately caught the attention, even at low volume… this wasn’t exactly a quiet amp!
 The 1962 Gibson Skylark and 1968 Gibson Hercules discussed in previous posts were designed nearly 50 years earlier but A LOT quieter… Furthermore, even though unboxed, the GA15 still sounded very ‘boxy’ (pun intended), with an overly strong emphasis on the mid-range frequencies and little bass and sparkle.
 Also, the amp seemed to accentuate some more unpleasant aspects of the guitar sound (odd harmonics perhaps?).
 Trying to correct all this with the three-band EQ generally yielded insufficient improvement.
 We soon concluded that the stock circuitry of this amp definitely did not bring out the best in a guitar.